lrny-lru/lrny-lru/README.md

   💻I'm working/learning in JavaScript, jQuery, and soon, React.

-  🎒 I'm currently training to be a Full Stack Developer.
+  🎒 I'm a full stack engineer or design developer to some, depends on who you ask.

   🧐 I'm interested in patterns and the different ways to think about languages as you learn them.